nd1012/ObjectValidation/README.md

 ## Found a bug?

-If the object validation doesn't work for you as expected, please open an issue - I'd be glad to help and make ObjectValidation become even better!
-Push requests are welcome :)
+If the object validation doesn't work for you as expected, or you have any idea for improvements, please open an issue - I'd be glad to help and make ObjectValidation become even better!
+Push requests are welcome, too :)

 ## Good to know